 The University of Notre Dame also features a collegiate gothic-style campus, which is characterized by stained glass windows, flying buttresses, and pointed arches, which mostly appear in the campus chapel.
 The University of Notre Dame is also nestled next to a lake and brimming with lush trees, which makes the collegiate gothic architecture feel both homey and historic all at once.

 10. Vassar College

 Vassar College located in Poughkeepsie, New York is famous for its National Historic Landmarks located on its thousand-acre campus.
-Vassar boasts over a hundred buildings designed by a number of famous architects, solidifying its spot in our top 10 most beautiful college campuses.
+Vassar is a liberal arts school.
+It boasts over a hundred buildings designed by a number of famous architects, solidifying its spot in our top 10 prettiest campuses in US.

 The Vassar College residential quadrangle was built in the late 19th century.
 The quad was built with funds donated by John D. Rockefeller.
 In 2009, the quad was closed for renovations.
 The structure was updated to include a more energy-efficient design, but the existing facade was maintained.

 As an arboretum college, Vassar is a beautiful campus that doesn’t require a singular quadrangle to keep students satiated.
 The campus in its entirety is a wondrous landscape filled with trees and lawns.

 Duke University’s historic West Campus quad was first constructed in the 1920s.
 Surrounding the quad are buildings and paths dedicated to higher learning.

 From the quad, Duke Chapel is visible from the highest focal point on campus.
 There are beautiful oak trees down the paths giving the West Campus the nickname “University in the forest.”
 The East Campus also has a quad, which has plentiful lawn space for students who wish to rest on the grass.
 Surrounding the East Campus quad lawn is a path that’s great for strolls and biking.